• Home

 After spending three decades at Woolworths, progressing into senior leadership roles, he was passed up for the CEO role in 2011.

-So, Foran began looking for new opportunities, and $1 trillion supermarket behemoth Walmart became his new home.
-By 2012, he became the president and CEO of Walmart China, progressing to the entire Asia region just in spring of 2014.
-Then, just a couple months later, summer came around, and Foran was elevated to the helm of Walmart U.S. and 1.6 million American workers.
+So Foran began looking for new opportunities, and $1 trillion retail behemoth Walmart became his new home.
+By 2012, he became the president and CEO of Walmart China, progressing to the entire Asia region in spring of 2014.
+Then, just a couple of months later, Foran was elevated to the helm of Walmart U.S., overseeing 1.6 million American workers.

-After five years of leadership, he returned to his home country, and became the chief executive of the billion-dollar flagship airline Air New Zealand.
+After five years of leadership, he returned to his home country and became the chief executive of billion-dollar flagship airline Air New Zealand.
 It was 2020, and the pandemic was at its peak, severely impacting the travel business.

-But now, Foran is back to his retail roots in leading Kroger, which has struggled with its own bouts of issues.
+Foran has since returned to his retail roots in leading Kroger, which has struggled with its own bouts of issues.

 For nearly a year the company’s CEO role has sat unfilled after its former top boss, Rodney McMullen, resigned following a board investigation that deemed his personal conduct was “inconsistent” with some company policies.
 A slew of other executives have left the company since, causing more disruption as the business seeks to attract shoppers amid a cost of living crisis.
 Foran was tapped to take the wheel, and steer the conglomerate back on course.

 “If you find something that you like doing, then you put more effort in, and you get good at it.
-And if that gets recognized, then you get more opportunity,” Foran rationally explained his huge career success on the podcast.
+And if that gets recognized, then you get more opportunity,” Foran said of the logic behind his career success on the podcast.

 “I never in my career had this view that I would end up doing what I was doing at any real point.
 I’ve just put my head down and got on with it, and do the very best job I can.”